Minimum Stable Cut and Treewidth: Approximately Stable Cuts

-We simply put together the algorithms of Lemmas \ref{lem:algapprox1} and \ref{lem:algapprox2}.
+\begin{proof} We simply put together the algorithms of Lemmas \ref{lem:algapprox1} and \ref{lem:algapprox2}.
 Fix an $\varepsilon>0$.
-Once we execute the algorithm of Lemma \ref{lem:algapprox1} the weight of all cuts is preserved (since we do not change $w$), and a stable cut remains at least $(1+\varepsilon/2)$-stable, if $n$ is sufficiently large.
+If $n<\frac{100}{\varepsilon}$, then we can try out all partitions in constant time (depending only on $\varepsilon$), so assume that $n$ is larger than that.
+We execute the algorithm of Lemma \ref{lem:algapprox1} so the weight of all cuts is preserved (since we do not change $w$), and a stable cut remains at least $(1+\varepsilon/2)$-stable, since $n$ is sufficiently large.
 We therefore execute the algorithm of Lemma \ref{lem:algapprox2} and this will output a $(1+\varepsilon)$-stable cut with value at least as small as the minimum stable cut. \end{proof}